aws-neuron/aws-neuron-sdk/frameworks/torch/torch-neuron/tutorials/tutorial-torchserve.rst

 Run the tutorial
 ----------------

-Verify that you have a Pytorch virtual environment setup and activated according to the :ref:`Pytorch Installation Guide <install-neuron-pytorch>`.
+Open a terminal, log into your remote instance, and activate a Pytorch virtual environment setup (see the :ref:`Pytorch Installation Guide <install-neuron-pytorch>`).
 To complete this tutorial, you will need a compiled BERT model.
 If you have already completed the HuggingFace Pretrained BERT tutorial :ref:`[html] </src/examples/pytorch/bert_tutorial/tutorial_pretrained_bert.ipynb>` :pytorch-neuron-src:`[notebook] <bert_tutorial/tutorial_pretrained_bert.ipynb>` then you already have the necessary file.
 Otherwise, you can setup your environment as shown below and then run :download:`trace_bert_neuron.py </src/examples/pytorch/torchserve/trace_bert_neuron.py>` to obtain a traced BERT model.

 You should now have a compiled ``bert_neuron_b6.pt`` file, which is required going forward.